TimescaleDB vs PostgreSQL in Rails: When Each Makes Sense

 - “Aggregate events by hour/day/month”

-This matters less at 100k rows and enormously at 500 million.
+The performance difference is negligible at 100k rows but enormous at 500 million.

 Long-Lived Tables With Predictable Growth